mustafamagdy/ecommerce/backend/tasks.md

     - if the supervisor has no permission over this api => 403
     -
-4- user 1 call same api again with the additional one time use manager override token
+4- user 1 call same api again with the additional one time use manager override token 5- store the mot in cash for expired token until its ttl end